About the Site, and Frequently Asked Questions (FAQ)

 The Safeguarding Training Portal is run by the Church of England’s National Safeguarding Team and provides online safeguarding training in line with the policies outlined in the Safeguarding Learning and Development Framework.

-- Basic Awareness (Core Pathway) - for everyone within Church communities who need to have a basic awareness of safeguarding issues.
+• Basic Awareness (Core Pathway) - for everyone within Church communities who need to have a basic awareness of safeguarding issues.

-- Foundations (Core Pathway) - for those who hold positions of responsibility for the safeguarding of others within church settings.
+• Foundations (Core Pathway) - for those who hold positions of responsibility for the safeguarding of others within church settings.

-- Safer Recruitment - for all those involved in the recruitment, selection and management of staff or volunteers.
+• Safer Recruitment - for all those involved in the recruitment, selection and management of staff or volunteers.

-- Raising Awareness of Domestic Abuse - a specialist course exploring the nature and dynamics of domestic abuse, with a focus on church settings.
+• Raising Awareness of Domestic Abuse - a specialist course exploring the nature and dynamics of domestic abuse, with a focus on church settings.

 These courses are provided by arrangement with your diocese - please contact your Diocesan Safeguarding Advisor.
 Find yours here.

-under the Core Pathways section of the Courses menu once you are logged into the Training Portal.
+or Core Pathways section of Courses menu

 Whilst, for legal reasons, the Church of England does not promote or recommend the use of these training materials to other organisations, there is nothing to stop individuals registering to use the online training we provide should they consider it suitable to meet their, or their organisation's, requirements for safeguarding training.
 Please be aware that the context and content of the courses we provide will be very Anglican Church focused, so it's worth having a run through them yourself to check that they are suitable for your group's circumstances before recommending them to your volunteers.

-Our courses have been tested on Windows computers running the Windows 10 and Windows 11 operating systems and using up-to-date versions of the following browsers: Edge, Chrome, Firefox and Opera, and on Macs running Mac-OS Monterey 12.0.1 using up to
+Our courses are platform independent and should run on devices with access to the internet and reasonably up-to-date browser.
+They have been tested on Windows computers running the Windows 10 and Windows 11 operating systems and using up-to-date versions of the following browsers: Edge, Chrome, Firefox and Opera, on Macs running Mac-OS Monterey 12.0.1 using up to date Safari, Firefox and Chrome browsers, and on a Chromebook running Chrome OS version 1050.5195.112, and a recent version of the Chrome browser - if you are using Firefox, we recommend that you use its default audio settings which prevent autoplay.

 If, for whatever reason, learning online is not suitable for you or members of your church, please contact your Diocesan Safeguarding team to enquire about alternative options.